,

 Providing accurate feedback

 A manager that fears confrontation could deliver inaccurate or misleading feedback to staff.
-They may air on the side of caution so they avoid negatively impacting on performance further.
+They may err on the side of caution so they avoid negatively impacting on performance further.
 The negative impact on performance would ultimately reflect poorly on them.
 However, the issue is that providing inaccurate feedback is meaningless and not conducive to improved performance.

-Ultimately, the responsibility lies with the organisation to instil the confidence needed by staff to provide quality, honest feedback.
-For more information on how to deliver valuable feedback, download our e-book on the subject here: ‘Feedback – the game changer for performance management’.
+Ultimately, the responsibility lies with the organisation to instil the confidence and skills in their managers to enable them to provide quality, honest feedback.
+For more information on how to deliver valuable feedback, download our eBook on the subject here:Feedback – the game changer for performance management’.

 Reserved rating